enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 Congratulations!

-Before, you go to the next step, we suggest to take a couple of minutes to watch (this video)[[I'm an inline-style link](https://www.google.com)]
+Before, you go to the next step, we suggest to take a couple of minutes to watch [this video](https://www.youtube.com/watch?v=t6GMcIoCD9Q)